line/armeria/site/src/sphinx/server-annotated-service.rst

 Using a composite annotation
 ----------------------------

-In some cases, you may want to make a composite annotation which includes several types of annotations.
-Let's assume that there is a service class like the below:
+To avoid specifying a common set of annotations repetitively, you may want to create a composite annotation which is annotated by other annotations.
+For example, let's assume that there is a service class like the below:

 .. code-block:: java